basic-examples/args-typed/README.md

-# `args-typed` – Type-Safe CLI Argument Parser for JavaScript
+# `args-typed` – Type-Safe CLI Argument Parser

-A clean, dependency-free argument parser for JavaScript with full static typing in TypeScript.
+A clean, dependency-free argument parser with full static typing in TypeScript.
 Define commands with options, positional arguments, extras, and subcommands—all checked at compile time.

 ## Why Use `args-typed`?